icollier77/JS-code-quiz/README.md

 My code includes an event listener on a button within a `forEach` method in the [Logic.js][logic-file] file, lines 72-91.
 All my attempts (and also the tutor's attempts) to take it out resulted in the code being broken.

-I know that having an event listener inside another function is not the best solution, and in fact, would cause issues in a larger program.
+I know that having an event listener inside a loop is not the best solution, and in fact, would cause issues in a larger program.
 This is something for me to keep learning and refining so that I avoid such issues in the future.

 **UPDATE on final challenge**